 Assertive communication: how to speak up for yourself and others

-• advocate for the wellbeing of other people
+• Advocate for the wellbeing of others

 Passive communication